ccrma/fauck/README.md

 ## Examples

 Examples can be found in the [examples](https://github.com/ccrma/chugins/tree/master/Faust/examples) folder of the FaucK distribution.
-You can debug why the Faust.chugin may not be loading with `chuck --verbose:10 --level:10 crybaby.ck` or any other FaucK example.
+You can debug why the Faust.chug may not be loading with `chuck -v3 crybaby.ck` or any other FaucK example.

 ## Other Resources